 1. Scenario One

 Most of our clients adopt an infant at birth.
 However, when they develop a good relationship with the birth mother, it isn’t uncommon for her to contact them if she faces another unplanned pregnancy.
-This situation could provide a child with a sibling and it can be a huge blessing to a woman who trusts a family, to know that they can be her solution again.
+This can be a great way to provide a child with a sibling and it can be a huge blessing to a woman who trusts a family, to know that they can be her solution again.

 2. Scenario Two

-If you are interested in adopting siblings, consider foster to adopt.
+If you are interested in adopting siblings, consider foster-to-adopt or adoption from foster care.
 Sibling groups tend to be more difficult to place than individual kids in the foster care system.
-Keeping the siblings together can provide children with a sense of security that many adopted kids don’t get.
-If you adopt siblings through the from the foster care system, you may be able to get a subsidy to help offset the cost of raising the kids and their medical care.
+Keeping the siblings together can provide children with a sense of security that many kids adopted from foster care don’t have.
+If you adopt siblings through the foster care system, you may be able to receive a subsidy to help offset the cost of raising the kids and their medical care.
 This is due to the difficulty the state faces when placing siblings.

 Leave a Reply